Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

-The partial decay widths $d\Gamma(R\rightarrow N\gamma^*)$ for a resonance with mass $M_R$ and a spin $J \ge 3/2$ or $J =1/2$, as well as with normal ($J^P=1/2^-,3/2^+,..$) and abnormal parities ($J^P=1/2^+,3/2^-,..$), are given by Krivoruchenko and F\"assler in~\cite{Krivoruchenko:2001jk}.
+The partial decay widths $d\Gamma$(R$\rightarrow$N\textgamma$^\star$) for a resonance with mass $M_R$ and a spin $J \ge 3/2$ or $J =1/2$, as well as with normal ($J^P=1/2^-,3/2^+,..$) and abnormal parities ($J^P=1/2^+,3/2^-,..$), are given by Krivoruchenko and F\"{a}ssler in~\cite{Krivoruchenko:2001jk}.
 Equivalent expressions based on covariant form factors were obtained by Zetenyi and Wolf~\cite{Zetenyi:2002jy}).
 The expressions read:

 and

 Note that for $J=1/2$ only two eTFF are defined and that there is no contribution from the Coulomb form factor at $M_{\ell^+\ell^-}^2=0$.
 The $+$ and $-$ signs stand for resonances with normal and abnormal parity, respectively ($P=P_{intr}(-1)^l$, $l=0$ for $J=1/2$ and $l=J-1/2$ for $J\ge/3/2$).
 The functions $F$ and $H$ depend on the resonance mass ($M_R$) and the virtual photon mass $M_{\ell^+\ell^-}$ \cite{Krivoruchenko:2001jk}).
 For a point like particle the form factors $G_{M/E}$ are constant and can be fixed at the $M_{\ell^+\ell^-}^2=0$ (photon point) from the existing data.